 (5) In a criminal appeal the appellant, when preparing the grounds of appeal for the appellant’s case under rule 32, may amend or omit any of the draft grounds of appeal in the appellant’s Form 1, and may include additional grounds of appeal.

-(6) Any document filed under this rule must be served on the respondent personally but, if the appellant is in custody, it may be served on the respondent by post.
+(6) Any document filed under this rule must be served on the respondent personally but, if the appellant is in custody, it may be served on the respondent by post, fax or email.

 (7) As soon as practicable after serving the respondent the appellant must file a Form 3 (Service certificate).